Europa (moon): Plumes

+A 2026 paper found no evidence of localized water vapor on Europa, suggesting that previous observations were due to inaccurate positioning of Europa's disk on the telescope images.

 Sources of heat

 Europa receives thermal energy from tidal heating, which occurs through the tidal friction and tidal flexing processes caused by tidal acceleration: orbital and rotational energy are dissipated as heat in the core of the moon, the internal ocean, and the ice crust.